josh-white-278/zephyr-pub-sub/README.md

 ### Message allocation

-Messages are allocated from a broker and are allocated based on size.
-Internally the broker maintains a sorted list of allocators and iterates through them until it finds one that can allocate a message large enough.
-All allocators should be added to a broker during initialization before any message have been allocated.
-Once a message has been allocated from a broker additional allocators must not be added to the broker.
-This is because each message tracks its allocator via its index in the broker's list of allocators.
-If an allocator is added it could be inserted into the list and any allocated messages could then have the incorrect index and be unable to be freed.
+Messages are allocated from an allocator and track which allocator they belong to via an allocator id.
+Internally a list of allocators is maintained and the allocator id provides the index into the list for the allocator.
+Therefore an allocator must be added before messages can be allocated from it so that its allocator id can be set correctly.

 #### Supported allocator backends